OpenEvalProject/evals/manuscripts/elife-70619/v2/manuscript.md

 For tRNAPro, the UGG isoacceptor was assayed at all four Pro codons CCN, the CGG isoacceptor was assayed at the codon CCG, and the GGG isoacceptor was assayed at the codons CC[C/U] (Figure 3B and Figure 3—source data 1B).
 The results of these assays showed that, of all of the tested anticodon-codon pairs, loss of m1G37 only had a significant effect on kobs with the UGG isoacceptor at the CCC codon, decreasing kobs by 14.4-fold from the m1G37-state to the G37-state (Figure 3B and Figure 3—source data 1B).
 Thus, in contrast to aminoacylation, where all isoacceptors of tRNAPro were affected by loss of m1G37, loss of m1G37 only affected the overall reaction of dipeptide formation for one isoacceptor at one codon.
 Likewise, the CCG isoacceptor of tRNAArg was assayed at the cognate codon CGG, showing a significant decrease of kobs by 14.3-fold from the m1G37-state to the G37-state (Figure 3B and Figure 3—source data 1B).
 Thus, for the single isoacceptor of tRNAArg, loss of m1G37 reduced the activity of both aminoacylation and the overall reaction of dipeptide formation at the A site.

-## Loss of aminoacylation in m1G37-deficient cells
+### Loss of aminoacylation in m1G37-deficient cells

 Following up on the results of kinetic studies in vitro, we investigated whether m1G37 deficiency led to loss of aminoacylation of affected tRNAs in vivo.
 Total RNA was extracted from E. coli trmD-KO (trm5+) and trmD-KO (trm5–) cells using an acid buffer (pH 4.5) and run on an acid-urea gel to preserve the levels of charged aa-tRNA vs. uncharged tRNA at the time of harvest.
 Northern blots with probes against tRNAPro(UGG) and tRNAArg(CCG) showed that both had reduced aa-tRNA levels, decreasing from 84% to 68% and from 74% to 62% respectively in m1G37 deficiency (Figure 4A, left and middle panels).
 We confirmed that the loss of aminoacylation of these two tRNAs was specific to m1G37 deficiency.
 Acid-urea gel analysis of E. coli tRNATyr(QUA) (Q: queuosine), which contains ms2i6A37 (2-methyl-thio-N6-isopentenyl adenosine) and is not methylated by TrmD, showed that its aa-tRNA level was similar (78% vs. 81%) whether m1G37 was abundant or deficient (Figure 4A, right panel).

 ![Figure 4.](https://cdn.elifesciences.org/articles/70619/elife-70619-fig4-v2.jpg)

-**Figure 4.:** 1G37-deficient E. coli cells.(A) Northern blots of acid-urea gels showing the fractional distribution of charged (aa-tRNA) vs. uncharged (tRNA) in total RNA prepared from trmD-KO cells complemented by the Ara-controlled trm5.
+**Figure 4.:** (A) Northern blots of acid-urea gels showing the fractional distribution of charged (aa-tRNA) vs. uncharged (tRNA) in total RNA prepared from trmD-KO cells complemented by the Ara-controlled trm5.
 Three E. coli tRNAs were probed: tRNAPro(UGG) (left panel), tRNAArg(CCG) (middle panel), and tRNATyr(QUA) (right panel), each under m1G37-abundant (+) and m1G37-deficient (–) conditions.
 Of the three, the m1G37-dependent tRNAPro(UGG) and tRNAArg(CCG) were further probed in m1G37-deficient cells with over-expression (O/E) of proS and argS, respectively.
 In contrast, the m1G37-independent tRNATyr(QUA) served as a control and was not probed for O/E of tyrS.
 The % of aa-tRNA in each case is calculated from the sum of the charged aminoacyl-tRNA (aa-tRNA) and the uncharged tRNA and is shown in the bar graph below for three biological replicates (n = 3).
 (B) Relative levels of expression of E. coli proS and argS in RNA-seq and ribosome-profiling analysis in m1G37+ and m1G37– conditions of two biological replicates.
 (C) Aminoacylation activity in E. coli cell lysates prepared in m1G37+ and m1G37– conditions.
 Three enzymes, encoded by proS (left panel), argS (middle panel), and tryS (right panel), were each tested against the cognate tRNA (i.e., m1G37-state tRNAPro(UGG), m1G37-state tRNAArg(CCG), and A37-state tRNATyr(QUA), respectively).
 Data are the average of three biological replicates (n = 3).
 Aminoacylation was performed under substrate-limiting conditions to obtain a linear line of product formation over time.
 (D) Viability of E. coli trmD-KO (trm5+) and trmD-KO (trm5–) cells harboring an empty vector, or the vector over-expressing E. coli proS or argS, was evaluated by spotting a serial dilution of cells onto an M9 plate with or without Ara for creating trmD-KO (trm5+) and trmD-KO (trm5–) conditions.

 The loss of aminoacylation of tRNAPro(UGG) and tRNAArg(CCG) is not due to the loss of the corresponding charging enzymes encoded by proS and argS, respectively.
 RNA-seq and ribosome profiling data showed that the expression level of these two enzymes was unaffected by m1G37 deficiency (Figure 4B).
 Moreover, cell lysates in m1G37-abundant (trm5+) and m1G37-deficient (trm5–) conditions exhibited a similar aminoacylation activity when assayed with the methylated m1G37-tRNAPro(UGG) or m1G37-tRNAArg(CCG) (Figure 4C, left and middle panels), indicating that the enzymatic activity of proS and argS was similar between the two growth conditions.
 As expected, aminoacylation of the control tRNATyr(QUA) was also similar between the two cell lysates (Figure 4C, right panel), validating that equivalent amounts of cell lysates were added to the different reactions.